Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/xss/04-Blind XSS(In Depth).md

 ---

 ## **Real-World Examples**
-Continue From Real-World Examples and and append dont write from the start

- ## **Real-World Examples of Blind XSS Attacks**

 ### **1. Ticket Support Systems (Zendesk, Freshdesk)**
 - **Scenario**: An attacker submits a malicious ticket with a JavaScript payload in the "description" field.